BISO Home > USNC/Cr Homepage > USNC/Cr Activities and Events

 IUCr Congress and General Assembly: August 5-12, 2014 in Montréal

-The U.S. National Committee for Crystallography (USNC/Cr) would like to encourage participation in the 2014 Congress and General Assembly of the International Union of Crystallography.
-The Congress and General Assembly will take place at the Palais des congrès de Montréal located in Montréal, Québec, Canada.
-The Scientific Program has already been defined and an extremely robust offering of presentations is anticipated.
+The 2014 Congress and General Assembly of the International Union of Crystallography took place August 5-12, 2014 in Montréal, Québec, Canada.
+The Scientific Program featured an extremely robust offering of presentations.
 More event details can be found on the 2014 IUCr Congress and General Assembly website.

-Through private funds, the USNC/Cr provides partial travel support for the IUCr Congresses to undergraduate students, graduate students, post-doctoral fellows, untenured faculty, and other recent graduates employed in any of the crystallographic, diffraction, and imaging sciences affiliated with the IUCr.
+Through private funds, the USNC/Cr provides partial travel support for the IUCr Congresses to participants in the Young Observers Program.
+Young Observers can be undergraduate students, graduate students, post-doctoral fellows, untenured faculty, and other recent graduates employed in any of the crystallographic, diffraction, and imaging sciences affiliated with the IUCr.

-The USNC/Cr is pleased to announce the 2014 Travel Fellowship awardees:
+The USNC/Cr is pleased to announce that the 2014 Young Observers were:

 - Raul Castaneda - New Mexico Highlands University

 - Jordan Cox - SUNY, Buffalo

 - Leighanne Gallington - Georgia Institute of Technology

 - Bradley Hintze - Duke University

 - Tiffany Kinninbrugh - Argonne National Laboratory